 The IRS estimates it will take about 16 hours for you to complete the 1023 form.
 After you submit your application, be prepared to wait a few months to hear from the IRS.
 You may be asked to respond to additional written questions posed by an IRS application examiner.
 Or you may obtain your exemption without further questions, usually in about four to six months.

-More information and resources are available at the IRS's website for Charities and Nonprofits.
+More information and resources are available on the Charities and Nonprofits page of the IRS website.

 How to register